scalastic/scalastic.github.io/_posts/en/2024-10-03-hexagonal-architecture-domain.markdown

 status: finished
 ---

-Although it has existed for many years, **Hexagonal Architecture** has recently gained significant traction.
+Although it has existed for many years, **Hexagonal Architecture** has been experiencing significant growth recently.
 At the core of this architecture is the **Domain**: it plays a central role by encapsulating business logic and ensuring a clear separation between functional and technical concerns.